infews/bonfire/pages/source/index.md

 You're a Rubyist.
 You want to write a book.
 You want to write an _ebook_.
 You might have Apple Pages.
 Adobe InDesign?
 Unlikely.
 Microsoft Word?
 Not on your life.

-When it comes to text, you think in [Markdown](http://daringfireball.net/projects/markdown/) and HTML.
-You're not afraid of the command line and editing a littleCSS.
+When it comes to text, you think in [Markdown](http://daringfireball.net/projects/markdown/), CSS and HTML.
+You're not afraid of the command line.
 But you need tools in order to publish a book.
 What do you do?

 You light a Bonfire.